Built-ins

 log:num n:num

-function returns the natural logarithm, the
+The log function returns the natural logarithm, the

-logarithm of the given number argument n
+logarithm of the given number argument n, to the base of e.

 #sqrt